 Potential Side Effects of Blood Thinners

 All blood thinners, including NOACs, have potential side effects:

 - Easy bruising and/or bleeding gums

 - Gastrointestinal bleeding

 - Weakness, cold sensations, itchy skin, fever, and abdominal discomfort

-- Fish oil (2–3 grams daily)
+- Omega-3 fatty acids from fish, squid, or krill oil (2–3 grams daily)